 The respective opinion of the leaving employee will be useful to modify employee policy.

-This is not all types of interviews there are much more types of interviews.
-We mention above the most important and common types of interviews.
+These are not all types of interviews there are many more types of interviews.
+We mentioned above the most important and common types of interviews.

 Interview Techniques for Interviewer

-After discussing types of interviews above.
-Now we are going to discuss about interview techniques for interviewer.
-There are few basic techniques of interview which are discussed below:
+After discussing the types of interviews above.
+Now we are going to discuss interview techniques for the interviewer.
+There are few basic techniques of the interview which are discussed below: